Jrkals/GlueUp-Transition/README.md

 #### TODOS

 * test to make sure chapter leader merging is working
-* todo possibly expand contact details match to include custom fields.
-This can
-    * probably be avoided if you import the contact stuff first
-* Test chapter import with custom fields
+* how does relation between umbrella and chapter custom fields work?
-* run email validation and import
+    * do we want to import some fields at chapter and some at national?
+    *
 * import email unsubscribe
     * can't do with batch.
-860 of them per query
+860 of them
+    * do after import
 * mark sekaz phone: 571-289-5701